 Federal Preemption of Due-on-Sale Clause Prohibitions, 15 Urb.
 Law.
 858 (1983).
 [HEIN]

 Sino-American Relations: Environmental Protection & Climate Change: A Framework For Discussion, Sino-American Relations Workshop, The Fulbright Program, Hopkins-Nanjing Center, Fudan University, Nanjing, China, May 2009.

-Stigmatized Sites and Urban Brownfields Redevelopment, in The Oxford Handbook of Land Economics (Joshua M. Duke and JunJie Wu eds., Oxford University Press, expected 2012).
+Stigmatized Sites and Urban Brownfields Redevelopment, in The Oxford Handbook of Land Economics (Joshua M. Duke and JunJie Wu eds., Oxford U. Press, 2015).

 Sustainability Strategies For Urban Brownfields Redevelopment, in Acting as if Tomorrow Matters: Accelerating the Transition to Sustainability (John Dernbach ed., Environmental Law Inst., 2012).